mne-tools/mne-python/doc/configure_git.rst

 If you don't have a GitHub account, go to the GitHub page, and make one.

-You then need to configure your account to allow write access |emdash| see the *Generating SSH keys* help on `GitHub Help`_.
+You then need to configure your account to allow write access -- see the *Generating SSH keys* help on `GitHub Help`_.

 Create your own fork of a repository